 Throughout the 1970s and 80's the Library created many microfilms from the hardcopy papers.
 This ensured the public could access the information in the papers whilst still preserving the originals.
 With the advent of Trove, the Library decided to cease creating microfilms from the hardcopy and use the resources to digitise to Trove.

-We do still purchase microfilms of major Victorian papers, such as The Age and the Warrnambool Standard, as well as some major interstate dailies such as the Sydney Morning Herald.
+We do still purchase microfilms of The Age as well as msot major interstate dailies such as the Sydney Morning Herald and the Courier Mail.

 To see what we hold on film, consult the Guide to newspapers on microfilm